Pack (canine): Dominance and the "alpha wolf"

-Animals which typically predominate over others are associated with the term alpha.
+Animals that typically predominate over others are associated with the term alpha.
 Among pack-living wolves, alpha wolves are the genetic parents of most cubs in the pack.
 Such access to mating females creates strong selective pressure for intra-sex competition.

 Wolves show deference to the alpha pair in their pack by allowing them to allocate the distribution of food, typically preferentially feeding the youngest wolves.
-Wolves use eye contact and posture as an indicator of dominance or submission, which are largely age-based; these postures are rare except in relation to food, as described previously.
-The smaller and more nuclear a pack is, the status of alpha is less likely to be obtained through fighting, and young wolves instead leave the pack to find a mate and produce offspring of their own.
+Wolves use eye contact and posture as an indicator of dominance or submission, which are largely age-based; these postures are rare except concerning food, as described previously.
+The smaller and more nuclear a pack is, the less status of alpha is likely to be obtained through fighting, and young wolves instead leave the pack to find a mate and produce offspring of their own.
 Larger or less-nuclear packs may operate differently and possess more complex and flexible social structures.

 In the case of other wild canids, the alpha male may not have exclusive access to the alpha female; moreover, other pack members may guard the maternity den used by the alpha female; as with the African wild dog, Lycaon pictus.

-As dominant roles may be deemed normal among social species with extended parenting, it has been suggested that the additional term alpha is not required merely to describe dominance due to its ubiquity, but should be reserved for where they are the predominant pack progenitor.
+As dominant roles may be deemed normal among social species with extended parenting, it has been suggested that the additional term alpha is not required merely to describe dominance due to its ubiquity but should be reserved for where they are the predominant pack progenitor.
 For instance, wolf biologist L. David Mech stated: ...calling a wolf an alpha is usually no more appropriate than referring to a human parent or a doe deer as an alpha.
 Any parent is dominant to its young offspring, so alpha adds no information.
 Why not refer to an alpha female as the female parent, the breeding female, the matriarch, or simply the mother?
 Such a designation emphasizes not the animal's dominant status, which is trivial information, but its role as pack progenitor, which is critical information.
 The one use we may still want to reserve for alpha is in the relatively few large wolf packs comprised [sic] multiple litters. ...
-In such cases the older breeders are probably dominant to the younger breeders and perhaps can more appropriately be called the alphas. ...
-The point here is not so much the terminology but what the terminology falsely implies: a rigid, force-based dominance hierarchy.
+In such cases, the older breeders are probably dominant to the younger breeders and perhaps can more appropriately be called the alphas. ...
+The point here is not so much the terminology but what the terminology falsely implies: a rigid, force-based dominance hierarchy.The term alpha wolf originated from the observations of captive wolf packs, containing non-related wolves.
+Wolf packs in the wild are family based, with the dominant breeding pair usually being the parents of the other members of the pack.
+As a result, infighting for the dominant position is much rarer in wild wolf packs than was originally believed.
+Biologists now consider alpha wolf to be an outdated term and avoid its use.